DAGWorks-Inc/hamilton/data_quality.md

 The value will be a dictionary with two possible values:

 1. `importance` -- the importance level of the data quality check.
 Can be either "warn" or "fail"
-2. `enable` -- a boolean indicating whether the data quality check is enabled or not.
+2. `enabled` -- a boolean indicating whether the data quality check is enabled or not.

 The specific node name will take precedence, and `global` will apply after that.
 The information in the code will take third place (although you are unable to disable through code aside from removing/commenting the decorator out).